Bank of Japan in boldest attempt yet to revive economy

 "There's still a lot of work to do, and still a lot of room for improvement," said Tadashi Matsukawa, head of fixed income at Pinebridge Investments in Tokyo.

-In addition to the BOJ measures, the cabinet this month approved $117 billion of spending in Japan's biggest stimulus since the global financial crisis.
+In addition to the BOJ measures, the cabinet this month approved $117 billion (73.7 billion pounds) of spending in Japan's biggest stimulus since the global financial crisis.

 But many economists have warned the measures will provide only a temporary boost for Japan unless the government follows through with politically more difficult economic reforms such as deregulating its protected farming sector.